maragraziani/ConceptAttribution/README.md

  The regression is evaluated in different ways:
   1. on training or held-out data, with rsquared, mse and adjusted rsquared
-  2. by evaluating angle between to rcvs
+  2. by evaluating angle between two RCVs

  See the functions:
  <li> mse(labels, predictions)